Back to all articles

 Keep it fun & engaging

-Accessibility requirements are typically viewed as limits.
+Accessibility requirements are typically viewed as limitations.
 We can’t do X or we can’t do Y. Shift your thinking into one of innovation.

 Leverage emerging tech to make accessibility features explicit in all mediums.